martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 Once you submit your request to port your phone numbers to Microsoft, the following events take place:

 - Microsoft takes your request and submits it to the service provider that currently owns your phone numbers (the losing service provider).
-  - Different service providers have different porting rules when it comes to how they expect porting service providers to submit port requests to them.
-Service provider A might have a GUI, service provider B might have APIs, and service provider C might expect all port requests to be sent to them via email.
   - Microsoft submits your port request to the losing service provider, based on their business rules.
 - Once a port request reaches the losing service provider, they have a window of time to process the request and provide a response.
   - The response SLA varies by country or region.
 For example, the losing service provider response SLA in the United States is 3-5 business days, and 5-7 business days in Canada.